coder5676/Weather-app/README.md

 ├── style.css
 └── script.js

-index.html: The main HTML file. style.css: The CSS file for styling the app. script.js: The JavaScript file for fetching and displaying weather data.
+1.index.html: The main HTML file.
+2.weather.css: The CSS file for styling the app.
+3.weather.js: The JavaScript file for fetching and displaying weather data.

-API Reference
+4.API Reference:
   OpenWeather API
-Contributing
+5.Contributing
   Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-License
+6.License
   This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+7.Acknowledgements
   OpenWeather for providing the weather data API.